thtliife/eslint-config/README.md

 yarn add --dev @thtliife/eslint-config
 ```

-Required peer dependencies will be installed as dev dependencies in your project, and linting for prettier, with babel and react should be configured automatically.
+Linting for prettier, with babel and react should then be configured automatically.

 Good luck :)